aramis-lab/clinicadl/CONTRIBUTING.rst

 Open an issue on GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The very first thing to do is to open an issue on GitHub, in which you describe the
+If it is not done yet, the very first thing to do is to open an issue on GitHub, in which you describe the
 bug or the feature you want to work on.

 By doing this, you will get immediate feedback from the developer team on the